python/cpython/Doc/c-api/buffer.rst

 then desireable, in some situations, to access that buffer directly and without intermediate copying.

-Python provides such a facility at the C level in the form of the *buffer protocol*.
+Python provides such a facility at the C level in the form of the :ref:`buffer protocol <bufferobjects>`.
 This protocol has two sides:

 .. index:: single: PyBufferProcs